ExperimentsHNL/popper-design/overview.md

 1. **Popper SDK** -- a set of tools based on Unity 3D game engine that the reseacher uses on their local computer to design experiments in the form of short multiplayer games;

-2. **Experiments Library** -- GitHub-based online repository used for storing and sharing source code, as well as binary files of developed experiments;
+2. **Experiment Library** -- GitHub-based online repository used for storing and sharing source code, as well as binary files of developed experiments;

-3. **Researcher Site** -- a website that the researcher uses to launch and monitor online trials based on the experiments available in the **Experiments Library**;
+3. **Researcher Site** -- a website that the researcher uses to launch and monitor online trials based on the experiments available in the **Experiment Library**;

 4. **Player Site** -- a website that players (experimental subjects) use to browse and participate in trials launched by the researchers.